Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 ### Lock current view

 Lock current viewport orbit navigation.
-when toggled on, the orbit shortcut becomes and additional Pan.
+When toggled on, the orbit shortcut becomes an additional Pan.
-This way you can't accidentally go out of camera or ensure you stay in the same view axis.
+This way you can't accidentally go out of the camera or ensure you stay in the same view axis.

 ![Lock orbit](../images/tools/ST-view_lock_to_pan.gif)

 ### Set draw mode

-If a Grease pencil object is active : Toggle between Draw mode and Object mode.
+If a Grease pencil object is active: Toggle between Draw mode and Object mode.
-If no Grease pencil active.
-Set the first on visible in scene as active.
+If no Grease pencil is active, set the first one visible in the scene as active.

 `Shift` : Popup "add GP" (pop without shift when no GP object exists in scene)